 Changing names does not change issues

-Part 4 of a four-part series by Merritt Clifton.
+Part 4 of a four-part series.
 See also: What to call cats, & why it matters: evolving terms; “Vagrant” or “feral” cats; and Feral cats & street dogs.

 In October 2009 the Best Friends Animal Society marked National Feral Cat Day by announcing a campaign to rename yet again the animals who had been previously recognized as feral cats, stray cats, and alley cats.